The Strange Case Of My Friend Dahmer

 So what's the crazy story with this film's DVD already?
 Well, okay.
 First it was announced as coming in April, on DVD and blu.
 Preorders went up on Amazon and other sites; and everything's normal so far.
 But then additional pages went up for this movie on DVD and blu on Amazon, as well as a couple other sites, with a release date in March.
 And this March version was listed as a special edition.
 And an MOD title.
 So why would anyone order a BD-R, or DVD-R, copy of this film in March if a proper pressed disc is right around the corner, you ask?
 Because the April discs aren't special editions and don't have any extras.
 I've even had it confirmed direct from Filmrise themselves.
 So we have to choose between special features or a pressed disc.
 Each release is 50% compromised.
 There is no pressed special edition.
 Why?
 God only knows, but it sure is frustrating.

 ...Or not!
-Now that it's April, I just got my hand on the pressed disc, and it has the extras after-all!
+In April, I got my hand on the pressed disc, and it has the extras after-all!
 The new disc is unquestionably the pressed disc.
 The labels are totally different [see above...
 BD-R left, Blu-ray right], the disc underside itself is silver instead of the funky greenish blu of the BD-R. I guess Filmrise listened to us!
 You can see in reviews like this one, where they reviewed the screeners, the extras weren't on 'em.
 So it must've been a last minute change.
 So, huzzah?!
-I mean, being one myself, I do appreciate how it sucks for anyone who bought the BD-R "Special Edition" last month.
+I mean, being one such customer, I do appreciate how it sucks for anyone who bought the BD-R "Special Edition" last month.
 But I can't be mad at them hearing our complaints and making a big change for the better to their new release.
-Anyway, I've got both blus here now, so let's have a look!
+Anyway, I've got both blus here now, plus the pressed DVD, so let's have a look!

-This film is presented in the very wide AR of 2.41:1, probably just the effects of the fact that any movie can just as well be in any aspect ratio the director feels like now in this digital age.
+This film is presented in the very wide AR of 2.40:1 on all three discs.
 This film was shot on digital, so we're not hunting out film grain here, and it's a new release presumably taken right from the DCP, so there's not a lot for the blu-ray transfer to risk screwing up.
-Still, it's an attractive, crisp HD image.
-A lot of the picture's on the soft side just because the filmmakers were playing with depth of field and moving the camera all the time.
-And as far as the difference between the discs, to the BD-R's credit, I think it would even pass a blind taste test.
+Still, it's an attractive, crisp HD image; you can see the difference holding it up to the softer DVD.
+A lot of the picture's on the soft side just because the filmmakers were playing with depth of field and moving the camera all the time, but it's definitely less soft on the blus.
+And the DVD also has some jagged edges... it's not interlaced; I guess it's just a compression issue?
+It's not too noticeable, thanks to the softness, but it's there if you look close.
+So just another little reason to go with an HD option.
+And as far as the difference between the blus, to the BD-R's credit, I think it would even pass a blind taste test.
 Both discs are single layer with all the same features and menus, now...
 So I guess it's even the same encode now?
 Is that possible.
 There's still the issue of BD-R playback on some machines, but I have to say, it's worked fine in my player and PC drive, the latter of which has had problems before with BD-Rs.

-Also, both the pressed and BD-R discs give us the option between 5.1 surround and 2.0 stereo mixes, plus removable English subtitles.
-But these audio tracks are lossy AC3.
-Yes, on the pressed disc, too.
+Also, the DVD, pressed BD and BD-R discs give us the same option between 5.1 surround and 2.0 stereo mixes, plus removable English subtitles.
+Yes, these audio tracks are lossy AC3 on all three.

 So just what are all these extras, anyway?
 Online listings have all been a little vague about what makes this special edition special, so I'll break it all down for you.
 Basically, it's roughly an hour's worth of pretty good on-camera interviews.
 The longest is with writer/ director Marc Meyers, who talks for 20 minutes, telling us pretty much all you'd want to know.
 Then there are shorter interviews with almost all of the cast, including Heche, Roberts, and all the main high school kids.
 They're all shot on location at different points, well shot, and pretty engaging.
 Ross Lynch, who plays Dahmer himself, has two interviews.
 A solid one shot in his studio, and a shorter promotional one set to music, selling the film.
 I do wish they'd also grabbed one with Derf Backderf, creator of the original comic who apparently did sometimes visit the set.
 He could've spoken to the actual events as well maybe given a little closer look at the original material.
 But all this stuff we get is good.
 Not great.
 No equivalent to the epic, 4-hour Prometheus documentary or anything; but I was satisfied with what we got.
 They talked to just about everybody, so I didn't feel ripped off in the "special edition" department.
 Oh, and the trailer's also on here.
 And yes, all of that is 100% the same on both editions.
 The menus are even identical.